kevingreencode/network_traffic/README.md

 ## 1. Project Overview

 The purpose of the project is to transform raw PCAP files (captured from multiple switches in a network topology) into structured, queryable data.
 This data is stored in a MySQL database, enabling easier analytics via SQL instead of parsing unstructured logs.
+Video demo: https://www.youtube.com/watch?v=PYUMdOuEPRg

 ---